 Originally from Birmingham and classically trained on violin and vocals, Kate also took up the hammered dulcimer in 1997 while specialising in composition at the University of Leeds.
 After some years performing in various ensembles, including rock and folk bands, in 2008 she went on to a MMus in Ethnomusicology (specialising in Middle Eastern Music and Performance) at SOAS.
 She has spent time in Egypt and Syria studying Arabic classical music, and studied composition further with Paul Sarcich at Morley College.
 In the last few years she has specialised in writing and arranging for strings, vocals and percussion, and improvisatory techniques.

-Since 2012 Kate has performed her own music, firstly with her 'punk baroque' ensemble Fear of the Forest, and more recently as a solo act, making use of live looping and real-time electronic effects.
-In February 2020 she released the EP 'Rota Fortunae I', which draws heavily on medieval and Renaissance influences.
+Since 2012 Kate has also performed her own music, firstly with her 'punk baroque' ensemble Fear of the Forest, and more recently as a solo act, making use of live looping and real-time electronic effects.
+In February 2020 she released the EP 'Rota Fortunae I', which drew heavily on medieval and Renaissance influences.
 'Rota Fortunae II' is currently in development.